vsallaberry/vsyswatch/README.md

  'make {test,test-build,install,debug,...}-<subdir>', as <subdir>, test-<subdir>, ... are
 defined as targets.

+When SUBMODROOTDIR is used, submodules of submodules will not be populated as they are included in root project.
+The command `make subsubmodules` will update index of non-populated sub-submodules to the index used in the root project.

 You can let SUBMODROOTDIR empty if you do not want to group submodules together.

 ## Contact